bhamacher92/bhamacher92.github.io/_posts/swq_series/2025-01-01-003-compatibility-traits.markdown

 author: Bastian Hamacher
 github:  bhamacher92
 mathjax: yes
+mermaid: true
 ---

 *This article is part of the Software Quality series.
 If you haven’t read the introductory article, you can check it out [here]({% post_url swq_series/2025-01-01-001-what-defines-software-quality %}).*

 ISO/IEC 25010 defines compatibility as one of the nine key quality attributes for software.
-It further breaks down compatibility into two subcategories:Compared to the last article about maintainability, the subcategories here are not as easily understood.
+It further breaks down compatibility into two sub-traits.\\
+Compared to the last article about maintainability, the subcategories here are not as easily understood.
 Therefore, I will go into more detail and not strictly adhere to the ISO/IEC 25010 definitions.

 ### Co-Existence